matkolisiak/Resco-CRM-Sync/README.md

 This document is a brief summary of actual status of Resco CRM Sync.<br/>
 Todo list (topics to discussion):
 - TFS: Definition of Ready, Definition of Done, User Story, Tasks, connect existing bugs to the User story
-- Connect - need to implement oAuth 2.0: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/11691
-- Solve problem with importing default project in special scenario: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/12355

 - Enable Connect Page on production server
 - What should be tested
 - Develope Automated tests
 - Rename Update Server to Update Client Metadata?
 - Define better examples of webrequests to this document?
-- Plan to the future
+- Plan to the future<br/>

+Already found BUGS:
+- Connect - need to implement oAuth 2.0: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/11691
+- Connect throws an exception - default project: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/12355

 # Content:
 1. Getting started with Resco CRM Sync